 Start a successful career as a Solutions Architect with Intellipaat!
-Check out our AWS training and certification course
+Check out our AWS training in Bangalore!

 When you use AWS EMR to process data, the data is saved as files underneath your file system of choices, such as Amazon S3 or HDFS.
 In the process, this data moves from one stage to the next.
 (EMR clusters can accept one or more ordered steps.)

 The resulting data is written in a specified place, such as an Amazon S3 bucket, in the last step.

 To run the data, the steps are performed in the following order:

 1. To begin the procedural processes, a request is filed.